MAP OF SINGAPORE ON 83 KEY LOCATIONS

 Donated by David Ernest Srinivasagam Chelliah, National Archives collection

 Wong Yew Fook served in the Singapore Chinese Anti-Japanese Volunteer Battalion better known as Dalforce.
 They were formed in January 1942 and deployed in the Battle of Singapore.
-He, and other Dalforce members, were decorated with the above medals: the 1939-45 Star, the Pacific Star and the War Medal.
+He, and other Dalforce members, were decorated with the above medals: the 1939-45 Star, the War Medal and the Pacific Star.

 Donated by Wong Yew Fook, National Archives collection